Tony Martin (American singer)

-Alvin Morris (December 25, 1913 – July 27, 2012), known professionally as Tony Martin, was an American actor and popular singer.
+Alvin Morris (December 25, 1913 – July 27, 2012), known professionally as Tony Martin, was an American actor and singer of popular music.

 His career spanned over seven decades, and he scored dozens of hits between the late-1930s and mid-1950s with songs such as "Walk Hand in Hand", "I Love Paris", "Stranger in Paradise" and "I Get Ideas".
-He was married to actress and dancer Cyd Charisse for 60 years, from 1948 until her death in 2008.
+He was married to actress and dancer Cyd Charisse for exactly six decades, from 1948 until she died in 2008.

 Life and career

 Alvin Morris was born on December 25, 1913, in San Francisco, the son of Hattie (née Smith) and Edward Clarence Morris.
 His family was Jewish, and all of his grandparents had emigrated from Eastern Europe.
 He was raised in Oakland, California.
 At the age of ten, he received a saxophone as a gift from his grandmother.
 He went to Oakland High School and St Mary's College.

 In his grammar school glee club, he became an instrumentalist and singer, playing both saxophone and clarinet.
 He formed his first band, named "The Red Peppers," when he was at Oakland Technical High School, eventually joining the band of a local orchestra leader, Tom Gerun, as a saxophone player sitting alongside the future bandleader Woody Herman.
 He attended Saint Mary's College of California during the mid-1930s.
 After college, he left Gerun's band to go to Hollywood to try films.
 It was at that time that he adopted the stage name of Tony Martin.

-On radio, Martin sang and was master of ceremonies on Tune-Up Time, with Andre Kostelanetz, on CBS in the early 1940s.
-NBC broadcast The Tony Martin Show, a 15-minute variety program, from 1954 to 1956 prior to the evening newscast.
-One of his guests was Dinah Shore, soon starring in her own hour-long NBC variety program.
+On the radio, Martin sang and was the master of ceremonies on Tune-Up Time, with Andre Kostelanetz, on CBS in the early 1940s.
+He had a television program on NBC in the mid-1950s.

 He was a featured vocalist on the George Burns and Gracie Allen radio program.
 On the show Allen playfully flirted with Tony, often threatening to fire him.
 Allen would say things like, "Oh, Tony, you look so tired, why don't you rest your lips on mine?"

-In films, Martin was first cast in a number of bit parts, including a role as a sailor in Follow the Fleet (1936), starring Fred Astaire and Ginger Rogers.
-He eventually signed with 20th Century-Fox and then Metro-Goldwyn-Mayer in which he starred in a number of musicals.
-Between 1938 and 1942, he made a number of hit records for Decca.
-In 1941, Martin received equal billing with the Marx Brothers in their final film for MGM, The Big Store, in an effort to lure pop music fans and as an indication of MGM's lack of interest in the comedy team.
-In the film he played a rising singer and performed "Tenement Symphony," which was written by Hal Borne, who became his long-time musical director.
+In films, Martin was first cast in several bit parts, including a role as a sailor in Follow the Fleet (1936), starring Fred Astaire and Ginger Rogers.
+He eventually signed with 20th Century-Fox and then Metro-Goldwyn-Mayer in which he starred in several musicals.
+Between 1938 and 1942, he made several hit records for Decca.
+In 1941, Martin received equal billing with the Marx Brothers in their final MGM film, The Big Store, in an effort to lure pop music fans and as an indication of MGM's diminished interest in the comedy team.
+In the film, he played a rising singer and performed "Tenement Symphony," which was written by Hal Borne, who became his long-time musical director.
 Martin was the last surviving actor to co-star with the Marx Brothers.